-The management board is required to prepare the annual accounts within five months after the financial year-end for the N.V. and B.V. and six months for the cooperative, mutual guarantee association, commercial foundation and commercial association.
-The general meeting of members (for a commercial association, a cooperative or a mutual guarantee association), the body designated in the articles (for a commercial foundation) or the general meeting (for an N.V. or a B.V.) may extend the period for preparing the annual accounts for a maximum period of five months (for an N.V. or a B.V.) or a maximum period of four months (for a cooperative, mutual guarantee association or a commercial foundation or association).
+The management board is required to prepare the annual accounts within five months after the financial year-end for the NV and BV and six months for the cooperative, mutual guarantee association, commercial foundation and commercial association.
+The general meeting of members (for a commercial association, a cooperative or a mutual guarantee association), the body designated in the articles (for a commercial foundation) or the general meeting (for an NV or a BV) may extend the period for preparing the annual accounts for a maximum period of five months (for an NV or a BV) or a maximum period of four months (for a cooperative, mutual guarantee association).
 The maximum extended period for preparing the annual accounts is therefore ten months.